-The Central Bank of Bahrain (CBB) Basel 2 guidelines prescribe the capital adequacy framework for banks incorporated in the Kingdom of Bahrain.
+The Central Bank of Bahrain (CBB) Basel 3 guidelines prescribe the capital adequacy framework for banks incorporated in the Kingdom of Bahrain.
+GIB (the Group) adopted Basel 3 from 1st January 2015 as required by the CBB.
+The Basel 3 framework revises the definition of regulatory capital and introduces certain new liquidity and funding ratios.

-This Risk Management and Capital Adequacy report encompasses the Basel 2 Pillar 3 disclosure requirements prescribed by the CBB based on the Basel Committee's Pillar 3 guidelines.
+This Risk Management and Capital Adequacy report encompasses the Pillar 3 disclosure requirements prescribed by the CBB based on the Basel Committee's Pillar 3 guidelines.
 The report contains a description of GIB's risk management and capital adequacy policies and practices, including detailed information on the capital adequacy process.